 The Winter from May till October brings drier southeast trade winds that can cause the evenings to be cool and windy.
-Average daytime temperature in winter is around 25 C. August usually is the coldest month temperatures can drop just under 20 Celsius on overcast days.
+The average daytime temperature in winter is around 25 C. August usually is the coldest month temperatures can drop just under 20 Celsius on overcast days.

 Winds in Fiji

-Average winds in Fiji are light to moderate, with the predominating wind direction being dominated by south easterly trade winds.
-The summer month are usually calm, with flat seas for many weeks, which makes boat rides very easy and enjoyable.
+The average winds in Fiji are light to moderate, with the predominating wind direction being dominated by southeasterly trade winds.
+The summer month is usually calm, with flat seas for many weeks, which makes the boat rides very easy and enjoyable.
 In winter the trade winds pick up and become more persistent.
 Strongest average winds are in August, and seas are often choppy and rough for many weeks.
 Boat trips with small boats are often uncomfortable then and may be restricted for safety consideration to close protected dive sites.